sathomas/jsDataV.is/src/text/ch8/01-framework.md

 ## Frameworks and Libraries

 If we're using JavaScript to add data visualizations to traditional web pages, we don't have to worry too much about organizing and structuring our JavaScript.
-After all, it's often a relatively small amount of code, especially compared to the HTML markup and CSS styles that are also part of the page.
+After all, it's often a relatively small amount of code, especially compared to the <span class="smcp">HTML</span> markup and <span class="smcp">CSS</span> styles that are also part of the page.
 With web applications, however, the code can grow to be more extensive and more complex.
 To help keep our code organized and manageable, we'll take advantage of a JavaScript application library, sometimes also known as a framework.

 ### Step 1: Select an Application Library

 Deciding to use _an_ application library might be easier than deciding _which_ one to use.
 The number of these libraries has exploded in the past few years; there are now over 30 high quality libraries from which to choose.
-A good place to see all the alternatives is [TodoMVC](http://todomvc.com).
+A good place to see all the alternatives is [Todo<span class="smcp">MVC</span>](http://todomvc.com).
 That site serves as a showcase for application libraries; it shows how to implement a simple to-do application in each.

 There is an important difference between these application libraries that can help narrow the choice: Is an application library a pure library or an application framework?
 Those terms are often used interchangeably, but there is an important distinction.
 A pure library functions like jQuery or other libraries we've used throughout this book.
 It provides a set of tools for our application, and we can use as many—or as little—of those tools as we like.
 An application framework, on the other hand, dictates exactly how the application should work.
 The code that we write must follow the strictures and conventions of the framework.
 Fundamentally the difference is about control.
 With a pure library our code is in control and the library is at our disposal.
 With a framework the framework code is in control, and we simply add the code that makes our application unique.